polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 Magic contains a lot of additional services, such as the ability to monitor or supervise usage, storing questions and answers into your database, and use these as the foundation for reinforcement learning to improve your model's accuracy over time.
 You can also use historical requests for business intelligence, or lead generation.
 In addition it ties into Magic's AI Agent abilities, allowing you to integrate AI functions triggering AI workflows from instructions provided by the user.

 You can crawl and scrape your website for training data, or upload your own files in a wide variety of formats, such as XML, JSON, YAML, CSV, or PDF.
-You can use either RAG/VSS or fine-tuning.
-We recommend using RAG for 99% of use cases since it eliminates AI hallucinations, resulting in higher accuracy, and because it is also significantly less expensive.
+Magic uses RAG/VSS to power your model, which eliminates AI hallucinations, resulting in higher accuracy, and is also significantly less expensive.

 ## Use cases